Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 80}

-Run the program by typing the ‘cargo run --bin gpio-output’ command in the VS Code terminal.
-The following is the output of the program we have created:
+Run the program by executing the command ‘cargo run --bin gpio-output’ in the VSCode terminal.
+The following is the output of the program:

-When pin PC13 is set to HIGH, the pin becomes floating (not connected to either VCC or GND), which prevents current from flowing and keeps the LED OFF.
-Conversely, when PC13 is set to LOW, the pin connects to GND, allowing current to flow to Ground and turning the LED ON.
+When pin PC13 is set to HIGH, the pin becomes floating (disconnected from both VCC and GND), resulting in no current flow and the LED remaining off.
+Conversely, when pin PC13 is set to LOW, the pin connects to GND, allowing current to flow to GND and turning the LED on.

 Pro Tip: To stop the debugging process in the PC/laptop terminal, you can press the CTRL+C keys on your keyboard simultaneously.

-From the results, we can also see that by default, the output pin starts with a LOW logic state.
-Consequently, the LED will turn ON as soon as the microcontroller is powered up.
-This behavior can be very dangerous if we are controlling active-low devices, as they will trigger immediately upon startup.
-To resolve this issue, we can replace the code on line 56 with the following:
+The output also indicates that by default, the output pin is at logical LOW, causing the LED to turn on as soon as the microcontroller boots up.
+This behavior can be highly hazardous when controlling active-low devices, as they will immediately activate upon microcontroller power-up.
+To resolve this issue, the code on line 56 can be replaced with the following snippet:

 1let mut led = gpioc